GabrielAlmeidaFlores/AWS-Certified-Associate/Security/README.md

 #### AWS CloudHSM

-- Scalable, but more complex: While you can scale CloudHSM, it requires manual intervention to add more HSM devices, and you're responsible for configuring them.
+- While you can scale CloudHSM, it requires manual intervention to add more HSM devices, and you're responsible for configuring them.
 - Suitable for workloads where you need to handle high-throughput cryptographic operations, but scaling requires more effort compared to KMS.

 ### Integration with AWS Services